caccnz/constitution/constitution.md

    the Nominating Committee.

-5. Those nominees who are not elected for a particular office will automatically become nominees for the Members At Large of the Executive Committee.
+5. Those nominees who are not elected for a particular office will automatically become nominees for the Executive Committee.

 ### Section II Elections